Why Germans Are Choosing Long-Term Living in Bali

 - Assuming all remote work automatically qualifies as tourism activity

 Long-term travelers should always stay informed regarding immigration compliance.
+Additional compliance guidance is available in Common Bali Visa Mistakes Germans Should Avoid.

 Can Germans Work Remotely While Living in Bali?